 How to Setup Beer Pong

-Beer pong is a simple game to setup and be the hit of every party.
+Beer pong is a simple game to set up and be the hit of every party.
 All you need is 20 red solo cups, a table to play on, a few ping pong balls, some friends, and a few dozen beers.

 You can get a beer pong game for under $15.
 It’s important to have a beer pong rack to keep a tight cup formation, beer pong racks ensure this.
-Showing up with your beer pong table and accessories will truly make you the hero of any party!

-Here is how you setup for Beer Pong:
+Here is how you set up for Beer Pong:

 - Set up the 10 cups on each side in a pyramid (or triangle) with the top peak facing your competitors.
 The cups must be centered on the back of the table and must not be titled or leaned up against any other cups.